Benchmarking neutral atom-based quantum processors at scale: Introduction

 Neutral atoms have rapidly emerged as one of the leading platforms for quantum computation and simulation, offering a unique combination of scalability, reconfigurability, and interaction control \cite{browaeys2020many,bernien2017probing,bluvstein2021controlling,cheng2024emergent,xu2023constantoverhead}.
 In these systems, individual atoms are trapped in optical tweezers or lattices and manipulated using laser light, while interactions are mediated through Rydberg excitations or spin-exchange mechanisms.
 This platform supports both analog and digital (gate-based) paradigms of quantum computation.
 In the analog mode, the dynamics of the system directly emulate the time evolution of a target Hamiltonian, making neutral atoms particularly suited for solving combinatorial optimization problems, quantum many-body dynamics, and quantum phase transitions \cite{Saffman2010_QINA,Browaeys_2020MBPNA,Ebadi_2022,Bombieri_2025, schuetz2025qredumisquantuminformedreductionalgorithm}.
 In parallel, advances in coherent control, qubit initialization, and high-fidelity Rydberg-mediated entangling gates have also enabled gate-based neutral-atom quantum computing \cite{Wagner_2024BenchNA} with the demonstration of fault-tolerant elements \cite{Sales_Rodriguez_2025, Zhou_2025}.

-Several commercial and academic efforts, including QuEra Computing \cite{QuEraComputing}, Pasqal \cite{Pasqal}, Atom Computing \cite{AtomComputingTech}, and Infleqtion \cite{Infleqtion}, are now deploying large-scale neutral-atom processors featuring hundreds of atoms, with the prospect of scaling to thousands in the near term \cite{Henriet_2020Pasqal, wurtz2023AquilaQuEra}.
-The analog computing mode of these devices, often framed as programmable Rydberg simulators, allows for flexible encoding of the Maximum Independent Set (MIS) via effective Ising Hamiltonians.
+Several commercial and academic efforts, including QuEra Computing~\cite{QuEraComputing}, Pasqal~\cite{Pasqal}, Atom Computing~\cite{AtomComputingTech}, and Infleqtion~\cite{Infleqtion}, are deploying large-scale neutral-atom processors with hundreds of atoms and near-term prospects for scaling to thousands~\cite{Henriet_2020Pasqal,wurtz2023AquilaQuEra}.
+In their analog mode, these programmable Rydberg simulators enable flexible encodings of the MIS via effective Ising Hamiltonians.
+As device sizes grow and performance claims increasingly rely on analog optimization, benchmarking becomes essential, motivating complementary work on improved annealing schedule design~\cite{Finzgar2024Bayesian}, strong classical baselines that reassess reported quantum speedups for MIS on unit-disk graphs~\cite{Andrist2023MIS}, and instance-reduction techniques that distinguish intrinsically hard from easy Rydberg-native MIS problems~\cite{Schuetz2025Compilation}.

 As quantum processors continue to grow in complexity and scale, the demand for systematic benchmarking protocols has become increasingly important.
 Benchmarking in quantum computing generally serves two complementary purposes: (i) to quantify the performance and noise characteristics of a given hardware platform, and (ii) to provide a fair, architecture-independent means of comparison between devices.
 Traditional approaches, such as randomized benchmarking (RB) \cite{Knill_2008}, cross-entropy benchmarking (XEB) \cite{Boixo_2018}, and gate-set tomography \cite{Nielsen_2021}, focus on gate fidelities and control errors, providing microscopic performance measures for gate-based architectures \cite{blumekohout2013Tomography, Magesan2011BenchQP}.
 However, for analog neutral-atom processors, benchmarking must go beyond individual gate errors and instead evaluate the algorithmic quality of analog evolution under realistic many-body Hamiltonians.